IvanGit91/city-tours/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See individual `LICENSE` files in each subproject for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### MIT License Summary
+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ❌ No liability
+- ❌ No warranty

 ## 📞 Support